Ley789/SimpleRayTracer/Thesis/thesis.md

                   \right)
 $$

 where the indices indicate the axis by which we rotate.
-Every **combination** of rotation matrices is also called a rotation matrix.
+A rotation matrix is a result of the rotation function defined above and multiplications of 2 rotation matrix.
 For the corresponding proof see \cite{kenn}.
 Multiplying every point of an object with a rotation matrix will rotate the object by $\alpha$.